JOwen-ster/Assembly_LR_SingleDigit_Calculator/README.md

     jmp processExpression           ; Check character

 ToAscii:
+    mov qword[bufferLength], rsi    ; Get number of characters in the input buffer sub qword[bufferLength], 1      ; subtract 1 to not count the null terminator which is treated as a character

     ; Convert total to ASCII and store in output
     ; Part A - Successive division
+    xor rax, rax
+    xor rbx, rbx
     mov rax, qword [total]          ; Get total mov rcx, 0                      ; Digit count = 0
     mov rbx, 10                     ; Set for dividing by 10